 Someone once tried stealing a piece of a moai – a chunk of ear, specifically – only to be caught and fined $17,000.
 He could have faced up to seven years in prison – and as a result, there have been stronger cordons put in place to restrict tourist access.

-Do you know any fun or interesting facts about Easter Island?
-Let us know in the comments section below!
+Do you know any fun facts about Easter Island?
+Share them in the comments below!